anupvernekar31/AspireApp/README.md

   ```bash
   npm run ios
   ```
-  >This will generate a QR code on terminal.
-You can scan it and see on ur physical device

 - **Android** (emulator or Expo Go):
   ```bash
   npm run android
   ```
-  >This will generate a QR code on terminal.
-You can scan it and see on ur physical device
+  > This will generate a QR code on terminal.
+You can scan it and see on ur physical device(optional)

+> This opens the app on the last used simulator/ emulator.
+If u want to run the app on Particular simulator first open the desired simulator and then run the above command.

 > ✅ Make sure you have the Expo Go app installed on your mobile device for physical testing, or use Android Studio / Xcode for emulator-based testing.